tubaman48/CI-MS4-cpb-shop/README.md

 > - _"As a customer I wish to be able to select from a range of sizes for clothing items"_
 > - _"As a customer I wish to be able to easily add items to / remove items from a virtual shopping bag"_
 > - _"As a customer I wish to be able to easily change the quantity of individual items in the virtual shopping bag"_
-> - _"As a customer I wish to be able to see the total cost of the items in the virtual shopping bag, with that value being automatically updated when the contents of the shopping bag are altered."_
+> - _"As a customer I wish to be able to see the total cost of the items in the virtual shopping bag, with that value being automatically updated when the contents of the shopping bag are altered"_
-> - _"As a customer I wish to be able to automatically receive an email copy of my order at the time it is placed.."_
+> - _"As a customer I wish to be able to automatically receive an email copy of my order at the time it is placed"_
 > - _"As a customer I wish to be able to view, select and order merchandise regardless of whether or not I'm logged into a personal profile"_
 > - _"As a customer I wish to be able to register a profile by secure access which maintains my personal details and order history"_
 > - _"As a customer I wish my email to be verified when I set up a profile to prove the integrity of the email address provided"_
 > - _"As a customer I wish my login password to be stored in encrypted form and only known to me"_

-> - _"As a store admin I wish to be able to add/alter/delete product entries including the pricing, category, rating and images for those products."_
+> - _"As a store admin I wish to be able to add/alter/delete product entries including the pricing, category, rating and images for those products"_
+> - _"As a store admin I wish to be able to add/alter/delete blog entries used to promote the merchandise"_
 > - _"As a user of this resource (in any capacity) I would like a responsive design that caters for mobile and non-mobile devices"_
+> - _"As a registered user of this resource I would like to be able to provide a review of products and be able to edit and delete my own reviews"
+> - _"As a user of this resource (in any capacity) I would like to see reviews made by other users"_
+> - _"As a user of this resource (in any capacity) I would like to be able to provide comments to blog entries"_

 The following user stories were descoped early on in the project due to time constraints :
 > - _"As a store admin I would like to be able to maintain real time stock control levels based on orders yet to be fulfilled"_